luxonis/depthai-docs-website/source/pages/tutorials/local_convert_openvino.rst

 ===============================

 In this tutorial, you'll learn how to convert OpenVINO IR models into the format required to run on DepthAI, even on a low-powered Raspberry Pi.
-I'll introduce you to the OpenVINO toolset, the Open Model Zoo (where we'll download the `face-detection-retail-0004 <https://github.com/opencv/open_model_zoo/blob/2019_R3/models/intel/face-detection-retail-0004/description/face-detection-retail-0004.md>`__ model), and show you how to generate the files needed to run model inference on your DepthAI board.
+I'll introduce you to the OpenVINO Toolkit, the Open Model Zoo (where we'll download the `face-detection-retail-0004 <https://github.com/opencv/open_model_zoo/blob/2019_R3/models/intel/face-detection-retail-0004/description/face-detection-retail-0004.md>`__ model), and show you how to generate the files needed to run model inference on your DepthAI board.